 open/close all folders

-- The Ghostbusters game for the Sega Genesis uses super-deformed sprites, but characters are normally proportioned in portraits and cutscenes.
+- Ghostbusters (1990) for the Sega Genesis uses super-deformed sprites, but characters are normally proportioned in portraits and cutscenes.

-- The first game in The Legend of Zelda series.
+- The original in The Legend of Zelda game uses this style.

 - Also, the three Game Boy games: while the manuals and other artwork weren't deformed, in the color remake of the first game, it crept from the sprites to the photographer's pictures.
 All these games, including the first above, used 16x16 sprites.

-- The SNES game, while still a bit deformed, was more reasonable, not unlike Chrono Trigger.
+- The Legend of Zelda: A Link to the Past, while still a bit deformed, was more reasonable, not unlike Chrono Trigger.

 - In Bomber Man, this actually affected its future style a lot.
 The Japanese◊ and American box art◊ of the NES gamenote shows Bomberman as a realistic human in Power Armor, then subsequent releases made Bomberman look cartoonier and closer to his game sprite.
-The one attempt to bring back the old style, the Darker and Edgier Act Zero game for XBOX 360, was widely considered a bad idea and quickly abandoned.
+The U.S. covers of Bomberman and Bomberman 93 for the TurboGrafx-16 also featured non-super-deformed characters that didn't look much like the in-game sprite (the first looked more like some sort of Red Ranger, the second more like Mega Man).
+The one serious attempt to use the realistic character style, the Darker and Edgier Bomberman: Act Zero, was widely considered a bad idea and quickly abandoned.
+Even the American-made Atomic Bomberman used a chibi style, albeit slightly more detailed.

 - In official illustrations, Pac-Man has never looked like the partially eaten pizza◊ we all know.
 He's always had legs◊ and looked like the form you see in cartoons and later installments.